TaygaHoshi/tt-project/Content/Combat.md

 A battle map is a grid of squares overlaid on top of a map, a sketch or a similar image depicting a location that the combat takes place in.
 Each square in a battle map is considered to be a 1 square meter area.
 Creatures can be represented with tokens or similar objects on this battle map.

 # Rules of Combat
 Combat has rules for resolving various situations that players and the GM might come across.
-These can be found in the [[List of Combat Rules and Mechanics]].
+These can be found in the List of Combat Rules and Mechanics.

 # Turn Order
 At the start phase of every round, turn order will be calculated for this round.
 There are several rules: